arpa2001/Sudoku/README.md

 # Sudoku
 Generate incomplete Sudoku board to play manually

--> Run SudokuBoard.py and input the desired number.
+\n-> Run SudokuBoard.py and input the desired number.
--> A board will be printed
+\n-> A board will be printed